 How To Read Your Dog’s Stress Signals

-One of the BIGGEST mistakes that new dog owners make when training their puppy is to overlook their body language and emotional signals.
+One of the biggest mistakes that new dog owners make during training is to overlook their dog's body language and emotional signals.

 It is so important for you to be able to understand your dog's body language, ESPECIALLY in stressful situations.

-When your puppy is under stress, it is imperative that you remove him from the situation before it turns into a negative experience that could create poor habits.
+When your dog is under stress, it is imperative that you remove him from the situation before it turns into a negative experience that could create poor habits.